someonegg/msgpump/README.md

 ======

 msgpump provides a message-pump facility with golang.

+The message-pump is a facility which will receive and dispatch messages continuously after startup.
+It will also send messages continuously and asynchronously after startup.

-Message is defined as variable-length byte array, they are distinguished by message-type, they can be read and write by message-pump parallelly and continuously.
+The message is defined as variable-length byte array, they are distinguished by the message-type (a string).

 Documentation
 -------------